laravel/docs/configuration.md

 After placing the application in maintenance mode, you may navigate to the application URL matching this token and Laravel will issue a maintenance mode bypass cookie to your browser:

     https://example.com/1630542a-246b-4b66-afa1-dd72a4c43515

+> {note} Avoid using special characters such as `&`, `?` in your `secret` as they can be misrepresented as a seperate value in the url.Preferably, your `secret` should only contain lowercase letters and hyphens, in a UUID format.

 When accessing this hidden route, you will then be redirected to the `/` route of the application.
 Once the cookie has been issued to your browser, you will be able to browse the application normally as if it was not in maintenance mode.